-Fasting is one of the five pillars of Islam, and all throughout the Holy month of Ramadan, Muslims fast every day from early dawn to sunset.
-All physically, mentally healthy and mature Muslims around the world abstain from eating, drinking, smoking and all other physical needs.
+Fasting is one of the five pillars of Islam, and all throughout the Holy month of Ramadan, Muslims abstain from the consumption of food or drink every day from early dawn to sunset.
+All physically and mentally healthy adult Muslims around the world abstain from eating, drinking, smoking and all other physical needs.

-Our specialist prosthodontist Dr. Omar Aldaoudi gives us insight on oral health and dental procedures during the Holy Month.
+Our specialist prosthodontist gives us an insight on oral health and dental procedures during the Holy Month.
 In terms of dentistry, which acts are permissible and which ones would nullify the fast?
 Find out below.

 What do people gain from fasting?